angular/angular/aio/content/guide/glossary.md

 ## Entry point

-A JavaScript ID that makes parts of an npm package available for import by other code.
+A JavaScript symbol that makes parts of an npm package available for import by other code.
 The Angular [scoped packages](guide/glossary#scoped-package) each have an entry point named `index`.

 Within Angular, use [NgModules](guide/glossary#ngmodule) to achieve the same result.